-Roofing including roof space Repair category 2 Notes The pitched and tiled roof covering appears to be original to the subject property and as such is of an age and style where a degree of regular and ongoing maintenance should be anticipated.
-Moss coating was evident in areas.
-There are felt roof coverings over the dormer projections.
+Roofing including roof space Repair category 1 Notes No significant defects were noted at the time of inspection.
+Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
+We understand the external roof convenirsi were fully replaced in 2016 and any relevant documentation and guarantees should be made available.
+There is a flat roof over the gable dormer projection.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.